fail2ban1337/web-coding-challenge/README.md

-# United Remote Coding Challenge
+# United Remote Coding Challenge For Internship
-a small web application allowing you to lists shops nearby from your position
+a small web application allowing you to lists shops nearby.

 # 🚀Quick start